bwc126/personal-site/README.md

 - Populate content areas.

-- Optimize image/file loading.
+- Optimize image/file loading, perhaps using a preloader service.

 - Make optimal use of images for responsive design.

-- Reposition sections to improve presentation impact.
+- ~~Reposition sections to improve presentation impact.~~

 - Minimize number of CSS rules and classes.

 - Change URL to something simple.

+- Use something besides hr tags to visually differentiate menu items.

 - Use parallax.(?)